Managing the Swill Feeding Risks through Environmental Health Officers

 The laws around prohibited food waste

-Victoria is committed to achieving harmonised legislation around prohibited food waste with states and territories in order to improve overall compliance and awareness of the dangers associated with swill feeding.
+Victoria is committed to achieving harmonised legislation around prohibited food waste with states and territories in order to improve overall compliance and awareness of the dangers associated with feeding prohibited pig feed.

-In Victoria, there are strict laws concerning the collection, storage, feeding/ access, and supply of material originating from a mammal or that has come in contact with a mammal (prohibited food waste), and its exposure to pigs.
-Individuals and businesses that contravene these laws could face fines of up to $18,200 and $54,000 respectively.
+In Victoria, there are strict laws concerning prohibited pig feed and its exposure to pigs.
+Individuals and businesses that contravene these laws could face fines of up to $19,028 and $57,085 respectively.
 These penalties apply to a person who supplies swill to another person, who knows it is being used for feeding pigs.

 An extract of section 41 of the Livestock Disease Control Act 1994 which relates to swill feeding of pigs is provided below.
 The latest version of the Act can be found on the Victorian Legislation website.